Baxter International Inc. (BAX) Shares Down Despite Recent Market Volatility

 BAX’s Market Performance

-BAX stock saw a decrease of 0.14% in the past week, with a monthly decline of -5.32% and a quarterly a decrease of 5.36%.
-The volatility ratio for the week is 1.86%, and the volatility levels for the last 30 days are 2.83% for Baxter International Inc. (BAX).
-The simple moving average for the last 20 days is -4.35% for BAX stock, with a simple moving average of -13.27% for the last 200 days.
+BAX stock saw a decrease of -1.54% in the past week, with a monthly decline of -7.31% and a quarterly a decrease of 3.97%.
+The volatility ratio for the week is 1.77%, and the volatility levels for the last 30 days are 2.74% for Baxter International Inc. (BAX).
+The simple moving average for the past 20 days is -5.44% for BAX’s stock, with a -14.53% simple moving average for the past 200 days.

-During the last 5 trading sessions, BAX rose by +0.16%, which changed the moving average for the period of 200-days by -25.94% in comparison to the 20-day moving average, which settled at $44.71.
-In addition, Baxter International Inc. saw -15.87% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BAX fell by -1.54%, which changed the moving average for the period of 200-days by -29.46% in comparison to the 20-day moving average, which settled at $44.35.
+In addition, Baxter International Inc. saw -17.36% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading